analysiscenter/radial/README.md

 ### Train model

-Here is an example of pipeline that load data, makes preprocessing and trains a model for 100 epochs:
+Here is an example of a pipeline that loads data, makes preprocessing and trains a model for 100 epochs:
 ```python
 train_pipeline = (
     Pipeline()